 If you had been invited to have dinner with Napoleon you would have eaten on silver plates.
 If you were someone special, you would have eaten on gold.
 If you were really special, you would have eaten on platinum.
 But if you were really, really special, you would have eaten on aluminum.

 It was that rare and expensive.
-But it was so prestigious and durable outdoors, (stainless steel did not exist yet), that it was chosen for the cap on the Washington Monument.
+It was so prestigious in addition to being durable that it was chosen for the cap on the Washington Monument (stainless steel did not exist yet).
 The pyramidal top of the Washington Monument is made out of six pounds of aluminum.

-Back then it was worth more than gold or platinum and chiefly used for jewelry.
-But now technology makes so we can make affordable peace poles out of it.
-More about that is at the end of this page.
+Back then it was worth more than gold and chiefly used for jewelry.

-In the 1800s a series of chemists in different countries made discoveries about it.
-Then, in 1886, an electrolytic process was used to isolate aluminum from its oxide so inexpensively it became as affordable as it is today.
+In the 1800s a series of chemists in different countries made discoveries about aluminum including, in 1886, an electrolytic process to isolate it from its oxide so inexpensively it became affordable.

 The way I heard that happened was this.

-To sign up for my infrequent (a few times a year) Newsletter click here.
+To sign up for my infrequent (less than once a year so far) Newsletter click here.